ykfre/llvm-project/README.md

 # Changes for supporting c++ excpetions not using directly the seh mechainsm in windows.
+Disabling inlining by force
 Change _CxxThrowException and _CxxFrameHandler3 to MyCxxThrowException and MyCxxFrameHandler3.

 #### Add a refactoring tool helper - for making it simpler to move from c/ c++ which not throws exceptions to throw c++ exception by adding a noexcept keyword to every function declaration (except extern "C" functions), and then we will get a warning if this function tries to call a function which may raise an exception, so it will be safe always to change a function from state of not throwing, to a state of throwing.

 Add the following warnings:
-1) no empty throw - meaning rethrow exception.
+1) No empty throw - meaning rethrow exception.
 ##### for example:
     try
     {